-- 1) Dilute approximately 27 fl. oz.
-(800 ml) of the recommended cleaner Hoshizaki "Scale Away" or "LIME-A-WAY" (Economics Laboratory, Inc.) with 5 gallons (19 l) of warm water. - 2) Remove all ice from the evaporator and the storage bin. - Note: To remove cubes on the evaporator, turn off the power supply and turn it on after 3 minutes.
-The defrost cycle starts and the cubes will be removed from the evaporator. - 3) Turn off the power supply. - Remove the front panel and then remove the insulation panel by first lifting the top panel and sliding the top panel to the back a little. - Remove the rubber cap covering the overflow pipe in the water tank.
+- 1) Dilute 27 fl. oz.
+(800 ml) of the recommended cleaner Hoshizaki "Scale Away" or "LIME-A-WAY" (Economics Laboratory, Inc.) with 5 gal.
+(19 l) of warm water. - 2) Remove all ice from the evaporator and the storage bin. - Note: To remove cubes on the evaporator, turn off the power supply and turn it on after 3 minutes.
+The harvest cycle starts and the cubes will be removed from the evaporator. - 3) Turn off the power supply. - 4) Remove the front panel and then remove the insulation panel by first removing the thumbscrew, lifting the panel slightly and pulling it toward you. - 5) Drain the water tank by removing the rubber cap covering the overflow pipe in the water tank.
 Remove the overflow pipe by turning it counterclockwise.
-Drain the water tank.
-See Fig. 4.
+See Fig. 3.

-- 6) Replace the overflow pipe and the rubber cap in their correct positions. - 7) In bad or severe water conditions, clean the float switch assembly as described below.
+- 6) Replace the removed parts in their correct positions. - 7) In bad or severe water conditions, clean the float switch assembly as described below.
 Otherwise, continue to step 8. - a.
 Remove the float switch assembly from the mounting bracket and remove the rubber boot from the bottom of the assembly. - b.
 Remove the retainer rod from the bottom of the float switch assembly, then remove the float.
 Be careful not to bend the retainer rod excessively when removing it. - c.
 Wipe down the float switch assembly's housing, shaft, float, and retainer rod with cleaning solution.
 Wipe the inside of the rubber boot with cleaning solution. - d.
-Reassemble the float switch assembly and replace it and the rubber boot in their correct positions. - 8) Pour the cleaning solution into the water tank. - 9) Fully open the cleaning valve on the left side wall of the machine compartment. - 10) Move the control switch on the control box to the "WASH" position. - Replace the insulation panel and the front panel in their correct positions.
-Note: When replacing the insulation panel, do not catch the hose between the panel and the body. - 12) Turn on the power supply, and start the washing process. - 13) Turn off the power supply after 30 minutes. - 14) Remove the front panel, and then remove the insulation panel by first lifting the top panel and sliding the top panel to the back a little. - 15) Remove the rubber cap covering the overflow pipe in the water tank.
-Remove the overflow pipe by turning it counterclockwise.
-Drain the water tank.
-Replace the overflow pipe, the rubber cap and the insulation panel in their correct positions.
+Reassemble the float switch assembly and replace it and the rubber boot in their correct positions. - 8) Pour the cleaning solution into the water tank. - 9) Fully open the cleaning valve on the left side wall of the machine compartment. - 10) Move the control switch (on the control box) to the "WASH" position. - 11) Replace the insulation panel and the front panel in their correct positions.
+Note: When replacing the insulation panel, do not catch the hose between the panel and the body. - 12) Turn on the power supply and start the washing process. - 13) Turn off the power supply after 30 minutes. - 14) Remove the front panel and the insulation panel. - 15) Drain the water tank.
+(See step 5 above).
+Replace the removed parts and the insulation panel in their correct positions.

-- 16) Move the control switch to the "ICE" position. - 17) Close the cleaning valve. - Note: The icemaker will not operate unless the cleaning valve is completely closed. - 18) Replace the front panel in its correct position. - 19) Turn on the power supply to fill the water tank with water. - 20) Turn off the power supply after 3 minutes. - 21) Remove the front panel and fully open the cleaning valve. - 22) Move the control switch to the "WASH" position. - 23) Replace the front panel in its correct position. - 24) Turn on the power supply to rinse off the cleaning solution. - 25) Turn off the power supply after 5 minutes. - 26) Remove the front panel, and then remove the insulation panel by first lifting the top panel and sliding the top panel to the back a little. - 27) Remove the rubber cap covering the overflow pipe in the water tank.
-Remove the overflow pipe by turning it counterclockwise.
-Drain the water tank.
-Replace the overflow pipe, the rubber cap and the insulation panel in their correct positions.
-Note: Do not replace the insulation panel when you proceed to "2.
-Sanitizing Procedure." - 28) Repeat steps 16 through 27 three more times to rinse thoroughly.Note: If you do not sanitize the icemaker, go to step 9 in "2.
+- 16) Move the control switch to the "ICE" position. - 17) Close the cleaning valve.

+Note: The icemaker will not operate unless the cleaning valve is completely closed. - 18) Replace the front panel in its correct position. - 19) Turn on the power supply to fill the water tank with water. - 20) Turn off the power supply after 3 minutes. - 21) Remove the front panel and fully open the cleaning valve. - 22) Move the control switch to the "WASH" position. - 23) Replace the front panel in its correct position. - 24) Turn on the power supply to rinse off the cleaning solution. - 25) Turn off the power supply after 5 minutes. - 26) Remove the front panel and insulation panel. - 27) Drain the water tank.
+(See step 5 above.)
+Replace the removed parts and the insulation panel in their correct positions. - Note: Do not replace the insulation panel when you proceed to "2.
+Sanitizing Procedure." - 28) Repeat steps 16 through 27 three more times to rinse thoroughly.

+Note: If you do not sanitize the icemaker, go to step 9 in "2.
 Sanitizing Procedure."